-Thousands of women in the United States who received vaginal mesh implants to treat their pelvic organ prolapse (POP) or stress urinary incontinence (SUI) have sued the manufacturers for compensation for the injuries their meshes caused them.
-In federal court alone, there are five multidistrict litigations (MDLs) pending in the Southern District of West Virginia.
-The question many women who are considering joining them is, “What is the amount of compensation from a vaginal mesh lawsuit?”
-Although every woman’s situation is different, the result of one lawsuit is promising.
+Thousands of women in the United States who received vaginal mesh implants to treat their pelvic organ prolapse (POP) or stress urinary incontinence (SUI) have already filed lawsuits against the manufacturers of these products after suffering serious complications.
+Women who are just now considering bringing their own lawsuits are asking, “What is the amount of compensation I can expect from a vaginal mesh lawsuit?”
+Although every woman’s situation is different, the results from three jury verdicts so far are promising.

 Joining MDL Preferable to Joining Class Actions

 Women who seek compensation from their mesh’s manufacturer as Donna Cisson, Linda Gross, and Christine Scott did are discouraged from joining class action lawsuits.
 Such actions result in a single award being distributed among all plaintiffs equally, even if some plaintiffs suffered more severe injuries than others.
-Filing an individual lawsuit and joining one of the ongoing MDLs in West Virginia, or even joining a similar state court action, is advisable as the amount of compensation will more likely approximate the actual injuries you suffered.
+Filing an individual lawsuit and joining one of the ongoing multidistrict litigations (MDLs) in federal court, or even joining a similar state court action, is advisable as the amount of compensation will more likely approximate the actual injuries you suffered.
 To learn more about these differences, visit this site.

-Although Scott received what appears to be a high amount of compensation, her case’s results depend on many factors that might or might not be present in your case.
-A plaintiff can allege damages that include subsequent, uninsured medical costs, lost income from not working, loss of companionship with a partner, and pain and suffering.
-These items cannot be given a dollar value without knowing your case’s specific circumstances, it is difficult to estimate the amount you might expect to receive.
-Talking to a lawyer will help you assess your case’s merits, and if you click on this link or call 1-888-519-7362 a lawyer from the Rottenstein Law Group will confidentially discuss your case with you.
-The consultation is free of charge.
+Although the damages awarded to Ms. Cisson, Ms. Gross, and Ms. Scott were quite high, each plaintiff’s results depend on very case-specific factors.
+Plaintiffs can allege damages that include subsequent, uninsured medical costs, lost income from not working, loss of companionship with a partner, and pain and suffering.
+Without knowing your case’s specific circumstances, it is difficult to estimate the amount you might expect to receive.
+Talking to a lawyer will help you assess your case’s merits, and if you click on this link or call 1-888-519-7362, a lawyer from the Rottenstein Law Group will confidentially discuss your case with you any time, free of charge.